abend0c1/da/README.md

 1. Optionally, tag the AMBLIST output.
 There is much more detail on tagging in the [USAGE](#usage) section below.

-   Tags are strings enclosed in parentheses and can be used to:
+   Tags are strings enclosed in parentheses and can be used as follows:

-   * Mark data areas as having particular data types.
+   * You can mark data areas as having particular data types.

      For example: